iamtuxmeister/introduction-to-computers/guacamole/README.md

-## Apache Guacamole and XRDP for connecting to a Linux developemnt Environment
+## Apache Guacamole and XRDP for connecting to a Linux Developemnt Environment

 First acknowledgements, I straight ripped off [this guy](https://adamtheautomator.com/apache-guacamole/)'s tutorial for the most part.